microsoftgraph/msgraph-sample-nodeexpressapp/tutorial/02-create-app.md

 In this section you will implement the UI for the app.

-1. Open the `./views/layout.hbs` file and replace the entire contents with the following code.
+1. Open **./views/layout.hbs** and replace the entire contents with the following code.

     :::code language="html" source="../demo/graph-tutorial/views/layout.hbs" id="LayoutSnippet":::

     This code adds [Bootstrap](http://getbootstrap.com/) for simple styling, and [Font Awesome](https://fontawesome.com/) for some simple icons.
 It also defines a global layout with a nav bar.

-1. Open `./public/stylesheets/style.css` and replace its entire contents with the following.
+1. Open **./public/stylesheets/style.css** and replace its entire contents with the following.

     :::code language="css" source="../demo/graph-tutorial/public/stylesheets/style.css":::

-1. Open the `./views/index.hbs` file and replace its contents with the following.
+1. Open **./views/index.hbs** and replace its contents with the following.

     :::code language="html" source="../demo/graph-tutorial/views/index.hbs" id="IndexSnippet":::

-1. Open the `./routes/index.js` file and replace the existing code with the following.
+1. Open **./routes/index.js** and replace the existing code with the following.

     :::code language="javascript" source="../demo/graph-tutorial/routes/index.js" id="IndexRouterSnippet" highlight="6-10":::